 A perfect example of commodity scanning is the lockbox services that banks offer for digital collection and processing of account receivables (AR) payments by having them mailed to a secure post office box and transported directly to the bank for processing.
 The benefit of this service is that it eliminates the need for a company’s employees to handle and deposit incoming checks.

-To offer a robust lockbox solution that operates at full functionality, banks need to partner with a full-service automation provider, like DataServ, that have their own digital mailroom, and integrate that technology into their lockbox solution instead of just using someone else’s software and re-selling it to you.
-In turn, to make this a true partnership, the bank would utilize their specialty and provide their full-service automation provider with payment remittances capabilities.
-This is an example of what a partnership is supposed to be: both companies, and their respective clients, benefiting from a more robust and complete solution.
+To offer a robust lockbox solution that operates at full functionality, banks need to partner with a full-service automation provider, like DataServ, that has their own digital mailroom, and integrate that technology into their lockbox solution instead of just using someone else’s software and re-selling it to you.
+In turn, to make this a true partnership, the bank would utilize its specialty and provide its full-service automation provider with payment remittances capabilities.
+This is an example of what a partnership is supposed to be: both companies, and their respective clients, benefit from a more robust and complete solution.

 The digital mailroom component is essential.
 We can’t stress enough the importance of finding a partner that offers a highly automated, complete digital mailroom that uses Software as a Service (SaaS) OCR.
 A digital mailroom AR solution provides all remittance data electronically, and it will be quality reviewed with human validation on the back end and checked for accuracy, which is not the case with most commodity scanning-based lockbox solutions today.
 This allows it to return 99%+ clean data and images to speed cash application and resolve discrepancies.
 In addition, a SaaS OCR digital mailroom solution will accept documents of any type, in any format, via mail, courier, FTP, remote capture, or EDI.

 For more information about the differences between an outsourced lockbox solution and an integrated one, or if you represent a bank and are interested in discussing a potential partnership, please contact us at info@DataServ.com.